aristanetworks/avd/adr/schema/schema-0001-use-constrained-avd-schema-dialect.md

   ~ that can be found in the LICENSE file.
   -->

-# Use a constrained AVD YAML schema dialect
+# Use a constrained AVD schema dialect

 ## Context and Problem Statement